3 simple steps to lose weight as fast as possible. Read now

 Salmonella infection can be riskier for certain people

-Summary: Young children, pregnant people, older adults, and those living with compromised immune systems should avoid eating raw eggs.
+Summary: Young children, pregnant people, older adults, and those with compromised immune systems should avoid eating raw eggs.

 How to minimize the risk of bacterial infection